jurokapsiar/wealth/replit.md

 ## Features

 ### Core Functionality
-- **Initial Settings**: Configure starting wealth, interest rate, inflation rate, and start year
+- **Initial Settings**: Configure starting wealth, interest rate, inflation rate, start year, and birth year
 - **Investment Income**: Add unlimited investment entries that increase wealth each year
   - Fixed amounts that adjust for inflation
   - Configure name, amount, start year, and duration
 - **Cost Management**: Add unlimited cost entries with two types:
   - **Fixed Amount**: Specific dollar amounts that adjust for inflation each year
   - **Percentage of Wealth**: Costs calculated as a percentage of current wealth
+  - **Enable/Disable Toggle**: Each cost has a checkbox to enable or disable it without deleting
+  - Disabled costs are not included in calculations
 - **Year-over-Year Projections**: Detailed table showing wealth progression over time
 - **Detailed Breakdown**: Expandable rows showing individual investments and costs per year
   - **Investment Income**: Shows all active investments with inflated amounts
   - **Cost Breakdown**: Shows all active costs with deductions
   - **Year 0 Value**: Each investment and cost displays its purchasing power in Year 0 terms (inflation-adjusted)
+- **Interactive Chart View**: Visual representation of wealth and cash flows over time
+  - Line graphs for wealth, investments, and costs
+  - Toggle individual lines on/off
+  - Wealth lines displayed at 1/10 scale for better comparison with costs/investments
+  - Tooltips show actual (non-scaled) values
+  - Age displayed in year axis labels (e.g., "Y0 (42)")
+  - "Net Wealth (Year 0 Prices)" line showing inflation-adjusted purchasing power
+  - "Show Year 0 Prices" toggle to view all values in inflation-adjusted terms
+  - Scrollable chart for viewing extended projections

 ### User Experience
 - Mobile-first responsive design